What we do.

 We have a big focus on the delivery of educational, intensive and fun programmes to Rotorua schools, team building activities, Holiday Programmes and, in 2024, the anticipated return of the Rotorua Youth Awards.

 In 2015 the OCYP team won the prestigious Ministry of Youth Development ANZAC Youth Award for organising the OneChance ANZAC Kite Festival.
 A first for any youth group in Rotorua.

-Alan has spent the past 20 years working on leadership and personal development to be able to design, launch and facilitate the first OCYP in 2013.
-He has travelled to more than 40 countries, built Sunday Schools in Africa, worked on building sites with Albanian refugees and planted trees in the eroded mountainous landscapes of Hakuba, Japan.
-He was a Physical Training Instructor in the Royal New Zealand Air Force, spent five years in Sales and Marketing and an award winning journalist.
-Alan has a passionate fire burning in his belly to develop young leaders and to see young people succeed.
+Alan has spent more than 20 years working in leadership and personal development.
+He has travelled to more than 40 countries, built Sunday Schools in Africa, worked on building sites with Albanian refugees, worked with street kids in the Philippines and planted trees in the eroded mountainous landscapes of Hakuba, Japan.
+He was a physical training instructor in the Royal New Zealand Air Force, a regional and national award winning sales and marketing consultant and an award winning journalist.

 OneChance Charitable Trust

-Registered as a Charitable Trust in 2017, the OneChance Charitable Trust (CC54270) was set up for the education and training of NZ youth, the advancement of health and holistic well-being of whanau using faith-based principles of respect, integrity, honour, excellence, culture and service to others.
-All our programmes operate under the umbrella of the OneChance Charitable Trust.
+Registered as a Charitable Trust in 2017, the OneChance Charitable Trust (CC54270) trading as OneChance New Zealand was set up for the education and training of NZ youth, the advancement of health and holistic well-being of whanau using values-based principles of respect, integrity, honour, excellence, culture and service to others.